FredHutch/SEACR/README.md

-# SEARCh
+# SEACR
-SEARCh: Sparse Enrichment Analysis for Regions in Chromatin
+SEACR: Sparse Enrichment Analysis for Regions in Chromatin

 Usage: